How To Disable FaceTime On iPhone, iPad & Mac (2023 Guide)

 - Now from the drop-down menu click “Turn FaceTime Off”.

 And that’s it.
 Now FaceTime will be disabled on your Mac.
-Do note that you do need to do this for every Mac you own that you want to disable FaceTime on.
+Again, do note that you do need to do this for every Mac you own that you want to disable FaceTime on.